MS Degrees - Department of Economics

-Tuition and Fees
+Tuition and Fees and Expenses

-The 2022-2023 tuition is $6,194 per semester for residents of Iowa, $14,297 per semester for nonresidents, and $15,181 for international students.
-Graduate students on assistantship are assessed tuition at the Iowa resident rate.
-Tuition for the next academic year will likely be somewhat higher.
+The 2023–2024 tuition is $6,194 per semester for Iowa residents, $14,297 per semester for nonresidents, and $15,181 for international students.
 Graduate students are also responsible for mandatory fees of approximately $750 per semester.

-At this time, M.S. students are not eligible for department assistantships.
-However, all applications are reviewed for scholarship opportunities.
+The MS program provides both merit-based and needs-based scholarships.
+All applications are reviewed for scholarship opportunities.
 Applications received early are prioritized for scholarship consideration.